nthehai01/Feedback-Prize/README.md

-# HuggingFace's Transformers implementation for the Top 3 solution in Kaggle's [Feedback Prize - English Language Learning](https://www.kaggle.com/competitions/feedback-prize-english-language-learning) competition
+# HuggingFace's Transformers implementation for the Top 3 solution in Kaggle's Feedback Prize - English Language Learning competition

 ## Introduction

-abc
+This project is based on the [3rd solution](https://www.kaggle.com/competitions/feedback-prize-english-language-learning/discussion/369609) of the [Feedback Prize - English Language Learning](https://www.kaggle.com/competitions/feedback-prize-english-language-learning) competition.
+The code was re-implemented using [HuggingFace's Transformers](https://huggingface.co/transformers/) library and was trained using the [PEFT](https://huggingface.co/docs/peft/index) library.

 ## Model, Training, and Inference